English

 Photography is allowed at Tokyo Skytree, specifically at the observation decks and other designated areas.
 However, using tripods or professional equipment that may damage the tower or obstruct other visitors' views is prohibited.

-Can I enter Tokyo Skytree anytime during the operating hours?
+Can I enter Tokyo Skytree anytime during operating hours?

 Yes, you can enter Tokyo Skytree anytime during its operating hours, which vary depending on the season and day of the week.